-v.
-How do providers receive updated information and/or training regarding the standard(s)?
-This description should include methods to ensure that providers are able to maintain and update the health and safety practices as described in the standards above.
 Rhode Island supports multiple free of charge and accessible professional development options for providers designed to engage adult learners in meaningful programs of study, as outlined in section seven (7) of this plan.
 These vendors and higher education partners work closely with the lead agency to adapt professional development options and content covered in course work, to ensure that both those new to the field and seasoned providers receive updated information as it pertains to health and safety standards.
 As appropriate, child care regulations are updated, either through emergency rule filing or a formal promulgation process, to reflect any updates.
 The lead agency works closely with the Rhode Island Department of Health to ensure that standards align to their recommendations and statute as well.
-The RI Department of Health also consults on all licensing regulations prior to promulgation.

-5.3.3 Administration of medication, consistent with standards for parental consent.

-a.
-Standard(s)
+The Rhode Island Department of Health also reviews all licensing regulations prior to promulgation. - 5.3.10 Pediatric first aid and pediatric cardiopulmonary resuscitation (CPR). - a.
+Standard(s) - i.
+Provide a brief description of the standard(s).
+This description should identify the practices which must be implemented by child care programs.
+Both licensed center and family providers are required to provide evidence of current First Aid and CPR certification at initial licensure and as part of their license renewal process. - ii.
+Describe any variations in the standards by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), and the age of the children in care.